Training in Veterinary Anaesthesia

 There is limited professional training available in veterinary anaesthesia for New Zealand vets, vet technicians and nurses once they are working in the industry.

 I believe I can provide a platform to further education and training for the wider veterinary community.
-I can assist in increasing the knowledge base of the veterinary profession, by providing continuing anaesthesia training and professional development.
+I can assist in increasing the knowledge base of the entire veterinary profession, by providing continuing anaesthesia training and professional development.

 🐾 Anaesthesia training for veterinarians and veterinary technicians and nurses can be designed to suit the needs of each veterinary practice.